joba-1/Tasmoticz/README.md

 ## Supported devices

+- Relays and Switches of Tasmota devices
+- Sensors in Tasmota devices for sensors I use

 Planned to work with:
- - Relays and Switches of Tasmota devices
- - Sensors in Tasmota devices for sensors I use or YOU send pull requests
+ - Sensors in Tasmota devices for sensors YOU send pull requests
  - RGBW strips attached to Tasmota devices
  - Shutters operated by Tasmota devices once I have one or YOU send pull requests